niftynei/droidtalks/pirates/pirates_v2.md

 ---

-^ these come in handy when using hardware adapters, which sometimes you put into fragments ^ that can then be retained.
+^ these come in handy, especially when dealing with large objects that have to be retained ^ across activity re-creates
+^ like hardware adapters

 ---